Encore! (TV series): Release

 Encore! debuted on November 12, 2019, on the streaming service Disney+ in 4K HDR.
 Episodes were released weekly rather than all at once.

+The series was removed from Disney+ on May 26, 2023, rendering it lost media by legal means.

 Marketing

 A first trailer of the show was released on August 23, 2019, at the Disney+ Panel at D23 Expo 2019.

 Reception

 Critical reception

-The review aggregator website Rotten Tomatoes reported a 68% approval rating for the first season with an average rating of 6.75/10, based on 16 reviews.
+The review aggregator website Rotten Tomatoes reported a 70% approval rating for the first season with an average rating of 6.50/10, based on 20 reviews.
 The website's critical consensus reads, "While it often feels more like a dress rehearsal, Encore! has just enough charm to keep theater lovers in their seats–though everyone else may duck out at intermission".
 Metacritic, which uses a weighted average, assigned a score of 63 out of 100 based on 12 critics, indicating "generally favorable reviews".

 Lorraine Ali of Los Angeles Times praised the concept of Encore! and called it original, found the series humorous across the goofs and the dialogues of the performers, and claimed that the stories and emotions provided by the cast members manage to add depth to the show.
 Joyce Slaton of Common Sense Media rated the series 4 out of 5 stars, praised the depiction of positives messages, such as perseverance and teamwork, while complimenting the presence of role models, citing their honesty and emotional take with their stories.
 Gretchen Smail of IGN gave a 6 out of 10 rating, stated that the series provides a feeling of nostalgia through the performers reconnecting with their past, but found that the format of the show does not allow the cast members to come with a story sufficiently developed about themselves.